 Roughly half a million undocumented immigrants live in California’s Bay Area, one of the highest concentrations in the nation.
 Parents and children continue fleeing violence in Central America, with many looking to relocate with family already living in the Bay.
 There are thousands of unaccompanied immigrant youth enrolled in Bay Area schools, with hundreds more arriving each year.

 1 in 8 students in California schools has at least one undocumented parent

-The impact of these changes is felt throughout California schools, where one in eight students has at least one undocumented parent – tens of thousands in the Bay Area alone.
-Many immigrant parents – terrified of being separated from their children – have kept them home.
-Unfounded rumors of raids exacerbate these fears.
+These families often lack the legal and community resources they need to navigate the U.S. immigration system.
 Fraudulent immigration consultants, known as “Notarios,” prey on families’ fear and rob them of both their hard-earned savings and often of any possibility of improving their immigration status in the future.
 It is increasingly important to provide families with reliable information about changes in immigration policy and enforcement activity, and to connect them with qualified legal representation to assess their immigration options.